threax/threax-ansible/Readme.md

 Create a directory called ansible with the following files in it:
 1. hosts - Create your [inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) here.

 Create a directory called playbooks to hold the playbook files.
+This will be mounted in the container under `/ansible/files` which is the workdir.

+Create a directory called files to hold any additional files.
+This is optional and will be mounted in the container under `/ansible/files`.
+Use that as the base path in any playbook files you want to use with this container.

 ## Running Ad-Hoc Commands
 Run threax-ansible.ps1 to run ad-hoc ansible commands.
 Running it with no args will put you into the container's bash shell.